ejfox/website2/content/blog/2024/the-mystery-of-peter-todd.md

 But we still do not fully understand why the artificial intelligence, when presented with glitch tokens, created truly fantastical quasi-religious imaginings, as if the it had recreated its own mythology in order to understand the inexplicable.
 Perhaps religion, mythology, and the inexplicable are deeply intertwined.
 These are things we hardly understand about ourselves as human beings, let alone our new robot friends.

-It is unlikely that ` petertodd` is the only token that elicits the shadow side of the AI, but the Watkins’ probing shows the depth of nuance that lays dormant in the "helpful assistant" that helps us write our shopping lists or whatever.
+It is unlikely that ` petertodd` is the only token that elicits the shadow side of the AI, but Watkins’ probing shows the depth of nuance that lays dormant in the "helpful assistant" that helps us write our shopping lists or whatever.
 As always it’s up to the DIY hackers and artists to keep the big corporations in check and show us what is possible.

 **The AI that we are building and deploying into the world is already rapidly outpacing our understanding.** Based on the work of these researchers, it seems like there might be a shadow side to the AI that is **impossible to patch** and will likely exist forever, not as a glitch, but as part of the core foundation that gives it the ability to perform in the ways that we *want it to*.
 These glitch tokens are a scratch on the surface of an incredibly complicated system that is creating completely alien chains of thought.
 It seems that the LLMs, like their human creators, have a propensity to become enamored with religious imagery, the occult, and internet-native humor.